Squalomix/extra/README.md

 ## Non-chondrichthyan species chosen for whole genome sequencing at Squalomix

+Some comments about the status and details of the individual assemblies are included below the table.

 | Species |Common name|Technology|Publication|
 |----|----|----|----|
 | *Geotria australis* | pouched lamprey | illumina short read + mate-pair + Hi-C | in prep. |